sameer97/usa_flights/README.rst

 - Efficiently use Azure resources
 - Build documentation for the project using Sphinx
 - Deploy the Sphinx documentation to GitHub pages
+- Build and Deploy pipelines in Azure Data Factory